 The reason is, when I learn where words come from, I can also understand how they evolved and how that evolution was either an indication of how society has evolved, or how society's evolution forced the language to change.

-To me, learning languages is a great way to learn how society has changed as the changes in language are a reflection of the changes in society.
+I other words, to me, learning languages and how they changed is a great way to learn how society has changed.
+One is a reflection of the other.

 Similarly, my favorite videos on YouTube are from polyglots.
 I don't know why, but it fascinates me deeply to see other people speak so many languages — and many of them speak these languages at an almost perfect level.